Self-Care at Work

-A Series on Strategies for Health and Wellbeing
+A Series on Wellness Strategies for Health and Wellbeing

 Working on the front lines of heath care and behavioral health is exciting, fulfilling and gratifying.
 It can also be demanding, stressful, and overwhelming.
 Long hours working with people who are struggling to stay healthy while dealing with lots of personal, economic, and social challenges can really take its toll.